TSX and OTCQX: MPVD

 At the Annual Meeting, KPMG LLP were re-appointed as auditor of the Company at remuneration to be fixed by the directors.

 About the Company

 Mountain Province Diamonds is a 49% participant with De Beers Canada in the Gahcho Kué diamond mine located in Canada's Northwest Territories.
 The Gahcho Kué Joint Venture property consists of several kimberlites that are actively being mined, developed, and explored for future development.
-The Company also controls 106,202 hectares of highly prospective mineral claims and leases surrounding the Gahcho Kué Mine that include an Indicated mineral resource for the Kelvin kimberlite and Inferred mineral resources for the Faraday kimberlites.
-Kelvin is estimated to contain 13.62 million carats (Mct) in 8.50 million tonnes (Mt) at a grade of 1.60 carats/tonne and value of US$63/carat.
-Faraday 2 is estimated to contain 5.45Mct in 2.07Mt at a grade of 2.63 carats/tonne and value of US$140/ct.
-Faraday 1-3 is estimated to contain 1.90Mct in 1.87Mt at a grade of 1.04 carats/tonne and value of US$75/carat.
-All resource estimations are based on a 1mm diamond size bottom cut-off.
+The Company also controls 106,202 hectares of highly prospective mineral claims and leases that surround the Gahcho Kué Mine Joint Venture property that include an indicated mineral resource for the Kelvin kimberlite and inferred mineral resources for the Faraday kimberlites.

 For further information on Mountain Province Diamonds and to receive news releases by email, visit the Company's website at www.mountainprovince.com.